The Lost City (2022 film): Plot

-Loretta Sage, a grumpy middle-aged woman, writes romance-adventure novels centered on a fictional heroine, Dr. Angela Lovemore, and her romantic interest, Dash McMahon.
-To promote the latest Lovemore book, her publisher, Beth Hatten, insists that Loretta embark on a book tour with Alan Caprison, the book's cover model for Dash, despite her reclusiveness after her husband's death.
+Loretta Sage, a former archaeology researcher, writes romance-adventure novels featuring the fictional Dr. Angela Lovemore and her romantic interest, Dash McMahon.
+To promote her latest book, her publisher, Beth Hatten, puts her on a book tour with Alan Caprison, the cover model for Dash, despite her reclusiveness since her husband's death five years ago.

-After a disastrous start, mostly due to the fans' obsession with Alan's Dash persona, Loretta is kidnapped by billionaire Abigail Fairfax, who realizes that Loretta based her books on actual historical research she did with her late archaeologist husband.
-Fairfax has discovered a lost city on a remote Atlantic island and is convinced that the Crown of Fire, a priceless treasure belonging to the ancient King Kalaman and Queen Taha, is located there.
-When she declines to help decipher an ancient map to the treasure, Fairfax, fearing an active volcano will destroy the site, has Loretta chloroformed and takes her to the island.
+After a disastrous start, mostly due to the fans' obsession with Alan's Dash persona, Loretta is brought before billionaire Abigail Fairfax.
+He has discovered a lost city on a remote volcanic Atlantic island and is convinced that the Crown of Fire, a priceless treasure belonging to the ancient King Kalaman and Queen Taha, is located there.
+Knowing the books were partially based on Loretta's research, Fairfax wants her to decipher an ancient clue to the treasure.
+When she declines, he sedates her and flies her to the island.

-Alan, who is secretly enamored with Loretta, witnesses her being kidnapped.
-He recruits Jack Trainer, a former Navy SEAL turned CIA operative and meets with him on the island to coordinate a rescue.
-With no assistance from Alan, Jack breaches Fairfax's compound and frees Loretta.
-As the trio attempt to flee, a gunfight ensues, and Jack is apparently shot dead.
+Alan, who is secretly enamored with Loretta, witnesses her kidnapping.
+He contacts former Navy SEAL turned CIA operative Jack Trainer.
+Following her smart watch's location, they begin a rescue.

+Jack breaches Fairfax's compound and frees Loretta.
+However, as the trio attempts to flee, Jack is shot in the head by Fairfax's mercenaries.
 Loretta and Alan escape into the jungle.

-The two spend a day running from Fairfax's henchmen, then spend a night in a hammock in the jungle, before reaching a nearby village.
+The pair spend a day running from Fairfax's henchmen, then spend a night in a hammock in the jungle, before reaching a nearby village.
 Upon hearing a local singing a folk song, Loretta deduces that the crown is hidden in a cenote in the jungle.
-However, before they can leave, Fairfax again captures Loretta.
-Alan chases them on a motorcycle, but he is also caught, and Fairfax forces the two to reveal the treasure's location.
+However, Fairfax's group captures her, and then Alan when he chases them on a motorcycle.
+Fairfax forces them to reveal the treasure's location.

-At the tomb's site, they discover it is not a treasure-filled monument of Taha and Kalaman's power, but a secret place for the queen to grieve her husband's death.
+After traveling to the tombsite by boat, they discover it is not a treasure-filled monument of Taha and Kalaman's power, but a secret place for the queen to grieve her husband's death.
 Her Crown of Fire was made of red seashells the king gathered to show his love for her.
-The actual treasure of the legend was not a priceless jewel, but the inseparable love between the king and queen.
+The actual treasure of the legend was the inseparable love between the king and queen.